Garfield County puts new local control analysis for drilling to work

 “That is a real hazard of trying to transport that up and down,” he said.
 “Hats off to the industry and also our other staff working with everybody to get that done.”

-Tankersley said they still need to obtain drilling permit approval from the state and federal governments.
+Tankersley said they still need to obtain drilling-permit approval from the state and federal governments.

-If state and federal permits are OK’d, Tankersley said construction activities are slated for May 2023, with drilling activities coming in December 2023.
+If state and federal permits are OK’d, he said construction activities are slated for May 2023, with drilling activities coming in December 2023.

 The commission’s approval of the drill permit comes with 17 conditions.
 This includes having TEP submit drainage and grading plans and more.
 Before making the final vote, the commission asked that “no onsite employee housing will be permitted” be struck from the conditions.
-This gives TEP an opportunity to build temporary employee housing on-site.
+This gives TEP an opportunity to build temporary employee housing on site.

 Speaking on all the new regulations put in place by Senate Bill 181, Commissioner Mike Samson said the work needed to get new drilling permits passed is “just mind-boggling.”

 “We’re trying to make it the best we can,” he said.
-“I really hope people in this nation will realize that we need to be energy dependent.
+“I really hope people in this nation will realize that we need to be energy independent.
 We need natural gas, we need oil, we need coal, we need solar and wind, but this is a good step in the right direction.

 “This is something that needed to be done.”